laurenwillett/nuts-for-ysos/README.md

 This is a python tool for determining, via Bayesian inference, the accretion luminosity of YSOs (Young Stellar Objects) in conjunction with their effective temperature, stellar luminosity, and extinction.
 The tool uses the NUTS (No U-Turn Sampler) implemented through PyMC3.

-nuts-for-ysos was written by default for spectra from the VIRUS spectrograph at the Hobby Eberly Telescope, but can be customized for other spectra-- take note of the "input YSO spectrum requirements" section below.
+nuts-for-ysos was written by default for spectra from the VIRUS spectrograph at the Hobby Eberly Telescope, but can be customized for other spectra-- just take note of the "input YSO spectrum requirements" section below.

 In brief:
 The user must provide a spectrum of an accreting YSO in the UV-Optical range.
 Then, nuts-for-ysos fits a model to the YSO consisting of two components: